-Most manufacturers that you find will be able and willing to change or customize products.
+Most manufacturers are willing and able to change or customize products.
 Some will even create a completely custom product just for you.

-The reason most private label sellers use Alibaba is because it’s easy.
-Some sellers actually travel to China and go to the Canton Fair, where supposedly (I haven’t been there) you can find much more than you can find on Alibaba.
+The reason most private label sellers use Alibaba is that it’s easy.
+However, some sellers actually travel to China and go to the Canton Fair, where supposedly (I haven’t been there) you can find much more than you can find on Alibaba.

-If you’re a new Amazon seller it’s helpful to work with a manufacturer that has experience with other Amazon sellers (most will), so don’t be afraid to ask them if they are familiar with Amazon’s rules and if they can prep the products for FBA (which includes a barcode on the packaging).
+If you’re a new Amazon seller, it’s helpful to work with a manufacturer that has experience with other Amazon sellers (which is increasingly common).
+So don’t be afraid to ask them if they’re familiar with Amazon’s rules and if they can prep the products for FBA, which includes a barcode on the packaging.

 The price and minimum order quantity that you get from the manufacturer is negotiable.
 Some of them will also make a one-time concession to give you a small minimum for your first order.
-If you need a small quantity, ask if they would be willing to do a “test order” so you can be sure that the product will sell before ordering a larger quantity.
+If you need a small quantity, ask if they would be willing to do a “test order” so that you can be sure that the product will sell before committing to a larger quantity.

-Keep in mind that the smaller quantity you order, the higher price you will pay per unit.
+Keep in mind that the smaller quantity you order, the higher price you’ll pay per unit.
 As your business grows, one of the best ways to increase your profit margin is to order larger quantities and decrease the cost of each unit.

 Be sure to get a sample sent to you before placing an inventory order.
 I recommend getting samples from several manufacturers so you can compare them.
 I also like to buy competing products that are selling on Amazon so I can compare them to the samples.

-When you are deciding on a manufacturer, don’t simply go with the lowest price.
-In order to have long-term success selling private label products on Amazon you will need to prioritize quality.
+When you’re deciding on a manufacturer, don’t simply go with the lowest price.
+In order to have long-term success selling private label products on Amazon, you will need to prioritize quality.

-Manufacturers will often use cheap materials so they can give you the lowest price possible.
-In most cases they are able to use higher-quality materials if you ask, and a lot of times the price difference will be relatively small.
+Manufacturers will often default to using cheap materials so they can give you the lowest price possible.
+But in most cases, they’re able to use higher-quality materials if you ask — and a lot of times, the price difference will be relatively small.

 During this time you should be working on your listing.

-The photos for your listing are one of the most critical factors for your success.
-You might be surprised at how many Amazon customers buy based on the photos alone without even reading the product description.
+Your listing’s photos are one of the most critical factors in its success or failure.
+You might be surprised by how many Amazon customers buy based on the photos alone, without even reading the product description.

 If you have bad photos, you will have a hard time making sales.
 And if you have good photos, your product will stand out.

 You don’t need to be a professional photographer to get good photos.
-One of the keys is to take the photos in natural light, and avoid harsh sun and shadows.
+One of the keys is to take the photos in natural light, avoiding harsh sun and shadows.

 I took all of our own photos, and I did most of them outside on overcast days.
 I’d put the product on a piece of cardboard or something with a solid background.

-Afterward, I’d find someone on Fiverr who would remove the background and put the product on a solid white background (I paid $5 for background removal on 10 photos).
+Afterward, I’d find someone on Fiverr to change the background to solid white (I paid $5 for background removal on 10 photos).

 Be sure that you take photos of all angles and all sides.
 Amazon gives you space to add a lot of photos to your listing, so use them all.